 How to Put Value on Your Home

-On the up
+On the Up

-Building your investment
+Building your Investment

 Don't allow yourself to become complacent in your attitude to repairs and home improvements if you want your home to increase in value.
-In order to achieve the best achievable price when you come to sell, you will need to keep it 'In good decorative order throughout' as estate agents like to say.
+In order to achieve the best achievable price when you come to sell, you'll need to keep it 'In good decorative order throughout' as estate agents like to say.

-If you don't know where to start then watching some property makeover programs will give you the inspiration you need or take a look at some real properties for sale and see how they compare to yours.
+If you don't know where to start, then watching some property makeover programs will give you the inspiration you need or take a look at some real properties for sale and see how they compare to yours.
 A quick search on the Internet will lead you to the best sites.

 Be careful to get sound advice from a property professional regarding any structural changes.
 Certain upgrades may not add value at all and others may even damage the building if not implemented properly.
 Projects like the removal of load-bearing walls and chimney breasts can prove disastrous if carried out incorrectly.

-Tired and worn fixtures and fittings can easily be replaced with stylish up to date counterparts at very little cost.
+Tired and worn fixtures and fittings can easily be replaced with stylish up-to-date counterparts at very little cost.
 The trick is to make the most impact with the smallest expenditure and if you implement this method you won't go far wrong by the time the estate agent calls to value your home.

 © 2015 Stella Kaye